 She also works with families during their entire stay in hospital, all the way from diagnosis, through treatment, to discharge.
 Bobby’s role is completely funded by The Grand Appeal, so thank you to everyone who makes this vital role possible.

-The Hospital's Youth Development Worker, Sara, works with patients throughout the children’s hospital, giving young patients a voice, ensuring that patients feel involved and supported during their stay and treatment in hospital, and can work with the hospital to make it the best it can be for young people.
+The hospital's Young Persons Involvement Worker, Sara, works with patients throughout the children’s hospital, giving young patients a voice, ensuring that patients feel involved and supported during their stay and treatment in hospital, and can work with the hospital to make it the best it can be for young people.